Josh Homme, Alison Mosshart and more remember Anthony Bourdain on second anniversary of his death

 You can see the posts above.

 Last week, all 12 seasons of Parts Unknown were made available to stream on Netflix.
-The final run of the show aired in 2018 and focused on such locations as Kenya, Indonesia and Bourdain’s native New York City.
+The final run of the show aired in 2018, focusing on such locations as Kenya, Indonesia and Bourdain’s native New York City.